trustyai-explainability/odh-trustyai-demos/1-Installation/README.md

 ## ODH v2.x
 If the provided ODH version in your cluster's OperatorHub is version 2.x, use the following steps:

-### Prerequisties
+### ODH Prerequisties
 1) Install the community Authorino Operator.
 At the time of writing, Authorino 0.11.1 is verified to be compatible.
+2) Install the Red Hat OpenShift Serverless operator.
+3) Install the  Red Hat OpenShift Service Mesh operator.

 ### Install ODH (ODH v2.x)
 1) Navigate to your `opendatahub` project
 2) From "Installed Operators", select "Open Data Hub Operator".
 3) Navigate to the "DSC Initialization" tab and hit "Create DSCInitialization", then install the default DSCI.
+Once the DSCI reports "Ready", move on to step 4.
 4) Navigate to the "Data Science Cluster" tab and hit "Create DataScienceCluster"
 5) In the YAML view Make sure `trustyai` is set to `Managed`:
 ![ODH V2 YAML](images/odh_V2.png)